 - If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 7 days from when your symptoms started.

-- If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
+- If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days.
+All other household members must stay at home and not leave the house for 14 days, even if they feel well.
 The 14-day period starts from the day when the first person in the house became ill.